-9.6 Activating the quickshifter (EXC-F Six Days)
+9.6 Activating the quickshifter (All EXC-F SIX DAYS models)

 - Press the QS button 1 to switch the quickshifter on or off. - ✓ The QS indicator lamp lights up when the quickshifter is activated.

 The quickshifter is not activated when shifting up from first to second gear, and the clutch lever must be used when shifting up instead.